Our ecological public charity concentrates on

 Garbage Homes – Bolivia

 Ingrid Vaca Diez is on a mission to build better homes for the poor.

 With few funds and little support, she uses the only resource she can find in abundance – empty plastic bottles.

 Her own life in Santa Cruz, Bolivia, is one of relative comfort but she is shocked by the rising level of poverty she sees around her.

 Though completely self-taught, she designs and builds new homes using recycled plastic bottles filled with dirt as the “bricks”.
 So far, she has built 10 of these homes.

 The people she is trying to help are rural, indigenous migrants, often living in single room, dirt floor shacks.

 Ingrid picks her projects based on the urgency of a family’s need.
 It is through her work that we will observe the broader social and economic problems facing the poor in Santa Cruz.

 read more original article Aljazeera

-algae alternative enegy alternative energy apple bees biofuel carbon carbon capture carbon reduction compost ELECTRIC CAR food waste green building green energy green roofs hemp hydroponics innovative design innovative products kinetic energy natural energy NATURE nature inspired structures natures wonders oil spill clean up plastic pollution programs recycle renewable energy repurpose reuse soil solar solar energy unconventional farming urban farm urban farming urban gardening urban gardens urban solutions water water filters wave energy wind power
+algae alternative enegy alternative energy alternative farming apple bees biofuel carbon capture carbon reduction compost ELECTRIC CAR farming food waste green building green energy green innovations green roofs hemp hydroponics innovative design innovative products kinetic energy natural energy NATURE natures wonders oil spill clean up plastic pollution programs recycle renewable energy repurpose reuse soil solar Tesla tidal energy unconventional farming urban farm urban farming urban gardening urban gardens water wave energy wind power